arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 We're very close to figuring out how Servant is able to go from the `MyAPI` type `"dogs" :> Get '[JSON] [Int]` to the type of our handler `EitherT ServantErr IO [Int]`.

-In the next section will be look at the last part of the puzzle, the `Get` instance of `HasServer`.
+In the next section we will look at the last part of the puzzle, the `Get` instance of `HasServer`.

 ## Red Pill, Blue Pill, Bottom of the Rabbit Hole